IFB-ElixirFr/DS-DM-training/README.md

 # Best practices in research data management and stewardship

-The course is made up of seven sessions covering:
+The course is made up of six sessions covering:

 * Data management planning
 * Data protection in research, requirements and responsibilities originating from GDPR
 * Practicalities of data handling
 * Reproducible computational analyses
-* Exploratory analyses, reproducible manuscripts
 * FAIR data principles
 * Data publishing and archival